 The 2007 presidential election results sparked a wave of violence resulting in the deaths of nearly 1500 and almost 300,000 were forced to flee from their homes.
 An AU brokered power-sharing coalition agreement provided for the establishment of several commissions of inquiry, including the Commission of Inquiry on Post-election violence, the independent Review Commission on the Elections, a National Ethnic and Race Relations Commission and the Truth, Justice and Reconciliation Commission.

 In its 2008 report, the Independent Review Commission on the General Elections, also called the Kriegler Commission found that politicians on all sides incited the violence.
 A special tribunal to try those responsible for the violence was recommended.
-The Commission of Inquiry into the Post-elections Violence, or Waki Commission also issued its report in 2008.
+The Commission of Inquiry into the Post-Elections Violence, or Waki Commission also issued its report in 2008.
 The Commission privately submitted the names of individuals implicated to the former Secretary General of the UN, Kofi Annan, who had been very active in negotiating an end to the violence.

 The bill establishing the Truth, Justice and Reconciliation Commission (TJRC) was signed into law in November 2008.
 The TJRC was mandated to investigate and recommend appropriate actions on human rights abuses committed between 12 December 1963 and 28 February 2008 when the power-sharing deal was signed.
-The Commission is required, amongst other things to provide as complete a picture as is possible of the causes, nature and extent of the post-election violence.
-It is also required to cover cases of politically motivated violence, assassinations, displacements and major economic crimes such as grand corruption and irregular acquisition of land.
-The Commission is empowered to recommend policies with regard to reparations for victims, recommend prosecutions, and the creation of institutions conducive to a stable and fair society.
-It is composed of seven commissioners, four nationals and three foreigners nominated by the Panel of African Eminent Personalities, the group who helped to negotiate the power-sharing agreement.
+The Commission was required, amongst other things to provide as complete a picture as possible of the causes, nature and extent of the post-election violence.
+It was also required to cover cases of politically motivated violence, assassinations, displacements and major economic crimes such as grand corruption and irregular acquisition of land.
+The Commission was empowered to recommend policies with regard to reparations for victims, recommend prosecutions, and the creation of institutions conducive to a stable and fair society.
+It was composed of seven commissioners, four nationals and three foreigners nominated by the Panel of African Eminent Personalities, the group who helped to negotiate the power-sharing agreement.

 The Liberian Truth and Reconciliation Commission was established against a background of civil war launched by Charles Taylor in which approximately 200,000 people were killed and more than one million displaced.
-The Commission was inaugurated on 20 February 2006 and was supposed to meet for two years with allowance for additional 3 months extensions up to one year.
+The Commission was inaugurated on 20 February 2006 and was supposed to meet for two years with allowance for additional three-month extensions up to one year.
 This was provided for in Part VI, article XIII of the Accra Peace Accord signed on 18 August 2003.

 i) investigating gross human rights violations and violations of international humanitarian law as well as abuses that occurred, including massacres, sexual violations, murder, extra-judicial killings and economic crimes, such as the exploitation of natural or public resources to perpetuate armed conflicts, during the period January 1979 to 14 October 2003 although it could also explore the period before 1979;